Making the Elite: Top Jobs, Disparities, and Solutions: Modeling Job Applications

 Consider an application vector, $A_i = \{\text{Goldman Sachs}, \text{Microsoft}, \text{Google}\}$.
 Removing ``Goldman Sachs'' from the application vector is an \emph{adjacent strategy}.
 Removing both ``Goldman Sachs'' and ``Google'' from the application vector is a \emph{non-adjacent strategy}.
 Replacing ``Goldman Sachs'' with ``Facebook'' in the application vector is a \emph{single-swap strategy}.
 Replacing ``Goldman Sachs'' and ``Microsoft'' with ``Facebook'' and ``Uber'' in the application vector is a \emph{multiple-swap strategy}.

 \citet{howell2010} shows that if a student's application strategy is preferred to all adjacent and single-swap strategies, then it will also be preferred to all non-adjacent and multiple-swap strategies.
-Hence, to begin with, a student only needs to examine $J$ application patterns and find the first job to apply to.
-Next, he needs to evaluate $J - 1$ applications and find the second job to apply to and so on.
+Hence, to begin with, a student only needs to examine $J$ applications and find the first job to apply to.
+Next, \citet{howell2010} shows that the student needs to evaluate $J - 1$ applications and find the second job to apply to and so on.
 At most, he needs to evaluate a total of $J +(J - 1)+ \dots +2+1 = \frac{J(J+1)}{2}$ applications.
 The complexity of the problem is reduced dramatically.
 When searching over \emph{job portfolios}, the complexity of the problem is $\mathcal{O}(2^J)$, where $J$ is the number of jobs.
-However, when searching over \emph{jobs}, the complexity of the problem is only $\mathcal{O}(J)$, where $J$ is the number of jobs.
+However, when searching sequentially over \emph{jobs}, the complexity of the problem is only $\mathcal{O}(J)$, where $J$ is the number of jobs.
 The cost of job applications can then be modeled in a manner similar to \citet{howell2010}.
 Finally, a logit kernel smoother is used to obtain closed form solutions \citep{train2003}.